KatK1/taikopp.com/README.md

-This calculator is accurate to within around 1 pp.
+This calculator is 100% accurate, any inaccuracies are due to SR being rounded to the second decimal place on the osu! website.

 You can access the website [here](http://www.taikopp.com).